 Welding activities occur in many industries and the work environments vary in size, layout and setup.
-When planning installation and mounting locations for each DCC Dual Channel Controller, you must consider the air flow patterns in the room.
+When planning installation and mounting locations for each gas detector you must consider the air flow patterns in the room.
 Entrances to the room, type of ventilation system, number of welding areas and any other sources of active air currents will affect the ability of the sensors to accurately read the gas levels.

 Depending on the type of welding being done, additional hazardous gas monitoring may be required.
 For example, for Oxy-Acetylene welding, consideration should be given to monitoring combustible gas and Oxygen levels in the room where the cylinders of gas are stored.
 If there were to be a leak, Acetylene is flammable and explosive and high levels of Oxygen could cause an O2 enriched atmosphere.

 If the area is classified as a hazardous area, the CXT Explosion Proof transmitter should be used.